filius23/andreasfilser/content/_index.md

 action_link: /about
 action_type: text
 description: |
   I am a sociologist and demographer at the Research Data Centre of the Institute for Employment Research.
-My research focuses on parent and mothers in the labour market as well as relationship formation. <br>
-  I also enjoy teaching statistics and programming using R and Stata.
+My research focuses on parents in the labour market, especially fathers' parental leave take-up and maternal employment.
+I also enjoy programming using R and Stata and teaching these skills.
 image_left: false
 images:
 - img/round2.png